Contact the Governor

 Nutrition and Dietetics Practice Board

-The Governor seeks to appoint one licensed dietitan or nutritionist to the Nutrition and Dietetics Practice Board.
+The Governor seeks to appoint one licensed dietitian or nutritionist to the Nutrition and Dietetics Practice Board.

 Interested persons should apply using the link below.